Anxiety Medications (cont.)

 - Foods containing tyramine should not be eaten while using MAOIs.
 Doing so may trigger a hypertensive crisis.
-These would include foods smoked, aged, pickled, or fermented -- or food with bacterial contamination.
+These would include foods smoked, aged, pickled, or fermented -- or food with natural bacterial contamination.
 Examples of such foods include beer, wine, yeast, liver, dry sausages, fava beans, and yogurt.

 - MAOIs interact with a wide array of prescription and nonprescription drugs.
 Patients should make sure doctors and other health care professionals know they are using these medications.